 - If the parent can answer ‘None of the Above’, the parent must first select which parent they are and then enter his/her FSA PIN to authorize accessing the IRS data.

 - Select the ‘LINK TO IRS’ button to access the IRS DRT and transfer the tax information to the FAFSA.

 - Repeat steps 1 – 4 for Student Tax Information (if a tax filer).

-- Continue selecting the ‘Next’ arrow at the bottom of the page until you reach the ‘Sign & Submit’ page and complete final steps to submitting correction.
+- Continue selecting the ‘Next’ arrow at the bottom of the page until you reach the ‘Sign & Submit’ page and complete the final steps to submitting correction(s).

 The University will receive an updated Student Aid Report to notify us that the IRS DRT was used.
 For applicants selected for federal verification, this should satisfy the IRS tax documentation requirement.